 After The Exorcism

-Having become liberated from the invading, malicious spirits, the penitent must be ever cognizant of her responsibility to live a moral life, lest the demons return to haunt her once again.
+Having become liberated from the invading, malicious spirits, the penitent must be ever cognizant of her responsibility to live a moral life lest the demons return to haunt her once again.
 It is essential that the “patient” pray often and receive the sacraments of communion and confession as frequently as possible.
 Furthermore, she must align her life with the Gospel of Jesus Christ.
-The penitent must also ask for the prayers of others by maintaining a network of support groups to call upon so that she may "stay the course".
-You see, the formerly possessed person is not unlike an addict who is still vulnerable to temptation.
+The penitent must also ask for the prayers of others by maintaining a network of support groups to call upon so that she may "stay the course."
+In truth, the formerly possessed person is not unlike an addict who is still vulnerable to temptation.
 She must surround herself with good and righteous people who will be there for her and who will pray for her.
-The penitent did not become oppressed overnight; she must therefore work toward a better life.
+The penitent did not become oppressed overnight; she must therefore work diligently toward a better life.

 Do You Believe in the Effectiveness of Exorcism?

-Just like the doctor who removes tumors from a body, the exorcist can remove demon(s) from the penitent.
-However, if the patient is unwilling to change their habits and behaviors, all the work of the experts is for naught.
-When all is said and done---after a successful exorcism, the penitent is free to resume a much better life.
-The question remains: Will he or she choose to do that which is necessary to keep the evil away or will they welcome the evil back?
+Just like the doctor who removes tumors from a body, the exorcist removes demon(s) from the penitent.
+However, if the patient is unwilling to change their negative habits and behaviors, all the work of the experts is for naught.
+When all is said and done....after a successful exorcism, the penitent is free to embrace a righteous life.
+The question remains: Will he or she choose to do that which is necessary to keep evil away or will they welcome the evil back?

 To conclude, I leave you with a Catholic prayer of deliverance: